rhiannonmcn/Love-Light-Photography/README.md

 * Thank You Page
     * Verified that the thank you page is linked correctly to the contact form.
-    * That the Thank You Page is fully responsive.
+    * Verified that the Thank You Page is fully responsive.

 * Footer
     * Verrified that the email asset links properly with the mailto function.